 In essence, it’s a powerful tool for spiritual growth as it takes you beyond the limitations of body and mind.

 Why People Meditate

-Ask anyone who’s practiced meditation for years why they meditate and they’ll happily tell you it’s one thing in life that they can rely on to make them feel good.
-When meditation becomes a habit, it transforms into a reliable source of peace and tranquility.
+Ask anyone who’s practiced meditation for years why they meditate, and they’ll happily tell you it’s one thing in life that they can rely on to make them feel good.
+When meditation becomes a habit, it becomes a reliable source of peace and tranquility.

 The Benefits of Meditation for Beginners